RasmusEdvardsen/SubredditBattleRoyale/README.md

 * maybe "kill" subreddits with low amount of tokens?
 * tokens that count negatively towards rivaling subreddit?
 * battle stats will be displayed on a website.
+* 'the void' could also just get stronger after every win, then old coins would still matter.

 ## TODO
 * read the [ethereum whitepaper](https://ethereum.org/en/whitepaper/)